nico-amsterdam/gen_server_mem_cache/README.md

 Trade memory for performance

-In-memory key-value cache with expiration-time after creation/modification/access, automatic value loading and time travel support.
+In-memory key-value cache with expiration-time after creation/modification/access (a.k.a. entry time-to-live and idle-timeout), automatic value loading and time travel support.

-## Before you start

-If you want apply this cache for database queries, try this first:
-  - Do everything you possibly can to lower the network latency between application servers and database, and
-  - Use the database cache.
-Databases are optimized for caching and it has the great advantage that the database knows when it should update/invalidate a cached item.

 ## Installation